deepkit-rest/rest/src/rest/README.md

 ### RestFieldBasedRetriever

-`RestFieldBasedRetriever` is the default Entity Retriever, which retrieves the entity based on the `lookup` metadata of the Resource:
+`RestFieldBasedRetriever` is the default Entity Retriever, which retrieves the entity based on the `:pk` path parameter and the entity's primary key by default.

-- If the metadata value is `pk`, the entity will be retrieved on its primary key: `lookup: pk` + `GET /books/1` -> `{ id: 1 }`
-- If the metadata value matches the name of one of the entities fields, the entity will be retrieved on the field: `lookup: name` + `GET /books/MyBook` -> `{ name: "MyBook" }`
-- If the metadata value doesn't match any of the cases above, an error is caused unless `retrievesOn` is specified (explained later)

-> The value of the `lookup` metadata of a Resource is specified via `@rest.lookup()`.
-> The default value is `pk`.

-If you think that this approach is not type-safe, or you just don't want to bind the `lookup` metadata with the field to retrieve on, there is another approach for you to specify the field:
+Its behavior can be customized by implementing the `retrievesOn` property of the `RestFieldBasedRetrieverCustomizations` interface:

+The `retrievesOn` property have a simple form and a long form:

 ```ts
 @rest.resource(Book).lookup("anything")